 - public and private services

-- the Québec government and its institutions, other public bodies (municipal, school), at all levels of the hierarchy
+- the Québec government and its institutions, and other public bodies (municipal, school), at all levels of the hierarchy

 To whom does the Charter not apply?

 - air, rail or sea transportation services (Air Canada, Via Rail, etc.)

 The Commission is responsible for application of the Charter.
 We can intervene to uphold the right to equality of people who have experienced discrimination or harassment.
 We can also intervene in cases of exploitation of elderly people or people with a disability.
 We can receive complaints, can investigate and can represent victims defending their rights at the Human Rights Tribunal.

 The Human Rights Tribunal

 The Human Rights Tribunal (HRT) is a court that specializes in cases of discrimination, harassment and exploitation, as well as in affirmative action programs.
 Since it was created in 1990, the HRT has upheld the rights that are protected by the Charter.

 The Charter of Human Rights and Freedoms Made Easy

 This simplified and illustrated version of the Charter of Human Rights and Freedoms explains each section of the Charter in clear language and with the help of examples.
 The Charter Made Easy is available in: